Critical Behavior of Topological Kondo Insulators: Heat capacity of SmB

-Next, we numerically solve the $T$-dependent mean-field equations for the ten-band model.
+where $\mathcal{V}$ is the volume, $A$ is the surface area, and $\Phi_{\mathcal{V}(A)}$ is the bulk (surface) grand potential.
+It was recently shown that this formalism can be applied to describe the thermodynamic behavior of topological edge states.\cite{quelle2016thermodynamic, kempkes2016universalities, Cats} Here, we firstly numerically solve the $T$-dependent mean-field equations for the ten-band model as described in appendix \ref{ap:dermf}, where the Hamiltonian is now a ten instead of a four-dimensional matrix.
 Then, we apply these solutions to a model with periodic boundary conditions in all but one direction.
-In the non-periodic direction, the system consists of $n$ layers.
+In the non-periodic direction the system consists of $n$ layers.
 If $n$ is large enough, such that there is no bulk-mediated interaction between the upper an lower layer, Eq.~(\ref{eq:hill}) is valid.
 In this case, the grand potential can be separated into a boundary and a bulk contribution

 where $l$ is the number of sites in the periodic directions.
 Using